waterkimchi/cli-llm/README.md

 ## Features

-* **Streaming Output:** Displays generated text as it's produced by the LLM API, providing a more interactive experience.
+- **Streaming Output:** Displays generated text as it's produced by the LLM API, providing a more interactive experience.
-* **Various Inputs:**  Can include prompts, image paths, and existing text as context for the models.
+- **Multi-Modal Inputs:** Supports text files, images, prompts, string, and more.
-* **Error Handling:** Includes basic error handling to catch and display issues with the API or other parts of the application.
+- **Error Handling:** Includes basic error handling to catch and display issues with the API or other parts of the application.

 ### TODO:

-* **Formatted Output:** Uses ANSI escape codes to add colors and symbols to the output, making it easier to read and understand.
+- **Formatted Output:** Uses ANSI escape codes to add colors and symbols to the output, making it easier to read and understand.
-* **Other LLMs:** OpenAI, Claude, Grok, etc.
+- **Other LLMs:** OpenAI, Claude, Grok, etc.
+- **Add Chat Feature:\*** Continuous chat with a model.
-* **Status:** Listing service status for the models.
+- **Status:** Listing service status for the models.

 ## Installation